batiste/database-experiment/README.rst

 * Everytime a server is added to the pool the clusters are redistributed.
 * The redistribution is designed to move the smallest amount of clusters and to move the same amount from every server.
+* After a new host joined the pool, the clusters are automaticaly moved.

 Todo
 ======

 * Save pool configuration on disk.
-* Implement a way to move clusters or/and documents (automatic or on demand?).
 * Implement a client library.
 * Tests.
 * Save documents in cluster directories.